tyseer2335/forecast-ai/README.md

  * What is the problem you're trying to solve?
 Is there any context required to understand **why** the application solves this problem?

-Web app visualizing reasoning of AI versus human, such that researchers can improve their AI forecasting model.
+A software platform that gathers global data to enhance an AI agent's ability to forecast significant future events and visualize AI rational and cognitive bias.

+We’re building a website that enables users to prompt forecasting questions like ‘will Kamala Harris win the 2024 election?’, then gather relevant global data to validate, get statistics, then feed to the AI forecasting model.
+Output of AI rational will be then visualized to make it easy for users to identify the cognitive bias.

-The Problems we’re solving make it easy for researchers to make judgement as a benchmark in order to improve AI forecasting models.
+The Problems we’re solving make it easy for researchers to make judgement in order to improve AI forecasting models, and understand bias.

 ## Key Features